-Before we try to answer the question of how long do stick insects live, we should point out that the lifespan of stick insects is not linear.
-For the uninitiated, it can be difficult to understand which stage of the life cycle a stick insect has reached because of how different each species can be.
+Before trying to answer the question of how long do stick insects live, I should point out that the lifespan of stick insects is not linear.
+For the uninitiated, it can be difficult to understand which stage of the life cycle a stick insect has reached because of the size variations different stick insect species exhibit.

 For example, Timema cristinae of North America may only be a half-inch long as an adult.
 Contrast this to the Phobaeticus kirbyi of Borneo, which can grow to a whopping 13 inches.
 Based on this, it is easy to see how many first-time stick insect owners get confused about their insects and their lifespans.